ljoonal/Resonite-Mods/README.md

 ### Linux Fixes

 Fixes the most annoying bugs that I come accross whilst playing NeosVR on linux.
-Currently implements fixing grabbed object rotation.
+Currently implements fixing grabbed object rotation and reverses the reverse mouse scroll direction.

+### Privacy Shield

+Tries to spoof some details that Neos exposes to all other remote clients.
+Currently implements spoofing the local timezone.

 ## For developers<!-- omit in toc -->